hansonry/spacerescue/README.md

 # spacerescue
-A game about rescueing people floating in space
+A game about rescuing people floating in space